Famosi/Duckietown-AI-Driving-Olympics/README.md

 ## Overview

-The approach is to build an "expert" using reinforcement learning (RL) and use this expert to collect data.
+The approach is to build an `Expert` and use it to collect data.
-Collected data are used to train a neural network and build a model to predict, at each step, which action to take.
+Collected data are used to train a neural network and build a model to predict which action to take.
 The expert, at each step, produces a prediction tree and takes the action that maximize the reward.

 <img width="350" height="350" src="gifs/topview.gif">